Locally Trivial Deformations of Toric Varieties: Introduction

 Despite this seemingly concrete description of $\Def_X'$, it is still quite challenging to explicitly understand $\Def_X'$ for specific examples.
 In this paper, we will give a purely \emph{combinatorial} description of the deformation functor $\Def_X'$ when $X$ is a $\QQ$-factorial complete toric variety.
 First order deformations of smooth complete toric varieties were described combinatorially by N.~Ilten in \cite{ilten1}.
 In \cite{ilten2} Ilten and R.~Vollmert showed that homogeneous first order deformations can be extended to one-parameter families over $\Aff^1$, providing a sort of skeleton of the versal deformation (see also work by A.~Mavlyutov \cite{mavlyutov1,mavlyutov2} and A.~Petracci \cite{petracci}).
 However, it turns out that in general there are obstructions to combining these one-parameter families.
 This was observed by Ilten and C.~Turo in \cite{ilten3}, which contains a combinatorial description of the cup product.

-These results place the deformation theory of smooth complete toric varieties in a strange liminal space: although they can be obstructed, unlike say Calabi-Yau varieties \cite{tian,todorov}, they do \emph{not} satisfy ``Murphy's law'' \cite{vakil}, that predicts deformation spaces will have arbitrarily bad singularities.
+These results place the deformation theory of smooth complete toric varieties in a strange liminal space: although they can be obstructed, unlike say smooth Calabi-Yau varieties \cite{tian,todorov} or smooth Fano varieties, they do \emph{not} satisfy ``Murphy's law'' \cite{vakil}, that predicts deformation spaces will have arbitrarily bad singularities.
 It thus remains an interesting challenge to determine exactly what spaces can occur as the deformation space of a smooth complete toric variety.